Twigology -Working with Naturals

 - If you want moss to grow on the soil, you need to find moss that grows on the soil.

 Here is our moss guru, the indelible David Spain with his great website on everything mossy: https://www.mossandstonegardens.com/ And leave that fake moss for your indoor crafty projects.
 Make a purse for Mom’s Day or a tie for Father’s Day.

-At left top: Comparing real moss (bottom) to the fake moss.
+At left top: Comparing real moss (bottom of that photo) to the fake moss.

 2nd from top: Take a look inside the fake moss and you’ll see fibers.
 You can’t look inside real moss.

 3rd from top: A great alternative is Irish Moss, (Sagina subulata) but it is a perennial, not a moss.
 It grows into a great miniature garden lawn however.
 Tiny white flowers in early summer are just the cutest.
 Great in containers and it may even bonsai itself.
 In ground, it can be known to mound and form a hill and will need dividing every couple of years to keep it flat and happy.